adisney/smart-contract-publishing/README.md

 This will examine `package.json` and install the packages specified in the `dependencies` and the `devDependencies` directives.

-###Parity
+### Parity
 This project was written with the expectation that you would be using Parity for your Ethereum node software.
 No worries if that is not the case.
 All that is actually necessary is you are running an ethereum node (network independent), meaning either Geth or Parity are acceptable.

 The primary way this expectation expresses itself is in scripts in the bin directory. `./bin/run_dev_network.sh` and `./bin/run_ropsten_network.sh` both assume you are using parity and run a parity node with some helpful flags enabled to facilitate easy contract deployment.
 Similar options exist for Geth, so it would be possible to port the run scripts for Geth.

 You can download the latest Parity release from [here](https://github.com/paritytech/parity/releases).

-###Solidity
+### Solidity
 To compile the included smart contracts you will need to have a Solidity compiler installed.
 Please follow [these instructions](http://solidity.readthedocs.io/en/v0.4.21/installing-solidity.html) to install `solc`.

 Solidity version 0.4.21 or higher is required.

-##Usage
+## Usage
-###Assumptions
+### Assumptions
 * Default websocket port (8546) for parity is being used.
 If this is not the case the target host:port will have to be updated in `src/index.js`.
 * If connected to Roptsten or any other non-dev network, the node will need access to a funded Ether account.
 * The specified account must be unlocked.
 The scripts in `./bin/` demonstrate how to unlock accounts when starting your Parity node.

-###Dev network
+### Dev network
-For you first attempt at deploying a contract I suggest you deploy to a dev network.
+For your first attempt at deploying a contract I suggest you deploy to a dev network.
 This is easy to do because Parity is kind in offering the `--config dev` flag.
 This starts a local development chain with a variety of useful features, the most of important of which being:
 * InstantSeal engine - In other words the node will automatically mine any transaction submitted to it.
 * A funded ETH address at public key `0x00a329c0648769a73afac7f9381e08fb43dbea72`